LostInDarkMath/pedantic-python-decorators/README.md

 These decorators will make you write cleaner and well-documented Python code.

 ## Getting Started
-This package requires Python 3.7 or newer.
-It also works with Python 3.6, but some features will be disabled in this version, e.g. the checking of docstrings.
-However, type checking also works fine with Python 3.6.
+This package requires Python 3.6 or newer.
 There are multiple options for installing this package.

 ### Option 1: Installing with pip from [Pypi](https://pypi.org/)